 These are challenging times and we want to make sure that not only does the energy get to your home or business – but also that you can find ways to keep the lights on.

 In most cases, missing a single payment will not result in your electricity being cut off or energy plan being cancelled.
 Unpaid amounts will be added to your next bill and late payment fees will apply.
-If your account remains unpaid, you’ll receive a notice (by mail and phone) from our collections team.
+If your account remains unpaid, you’ll receive notifications from our collections team.
+Please ensure that your contact information is up to date, so that we may be able to reach you.
+You can use your

 You can use your

-Pre-authorized payments withdraw money automatically from your bank account to pay the monthly balance of your bill.
+Pre-authorized payments withdraw money automatically from your bank account or credit card to pay the monthly balance of your bill.

 If you have a security deposit, it can be divided into up to three, equal monthly payments that will be used to pay for